milesberry/milesberry.github.io/_posts/2015-12-17-some-thoughts-on-pupils-bringing-their-own-device-byod.md

 Subsequently, [it emerged](https://cogitateit.wordpress.com/2015/12/16/disruptive-technology-part-2/) that Ofsted’s spokesperson had, er, misunderstood the TES’s enquiry, and affirmed that actually technology, even pupils _own_ technology wasn’t intrinsically bad if it was used for learning:

-> &#8220;Ofsted is clear that technology can of course have a positive impact on a pupil’s learning experience (as noted in many of our reports) and we are not against the use of tablets, laptops or other devices in school when part of planned lessons.&#8221;
+> Ofsted is clear that technology can of course have a positive impact on a pupil’s learning experience (as noted in many of our reports) and we are not against the use of tablets, laptops or other devices in school when part of planned lessons.

 The debate though about the appropriateness of students using their own technology in school goes on.
 One of the reasons why, in England at least,  there’s so much disagreement over young people’s use of smartphones, tablets and laptops in school, whether they’re their own or the institution’s, is that autonomous access to technology such as this  goes to the heart of what education and schooling should be for.